KennedyMinor/MinorKennedy/README.md

-# Hi there! 👋 I'm Juan Dela Cruz
+# Hi there! 👋 I'm Kennedy Minor

 Welcome to my GitHub profile!
 I'm passionate about coding and database management, always eager to tackle complex problems and craft elegant solutions.
 Currently pursuing my BS in Information Technology at New Era University.